 Blizzard Beach is Disney's more exotic water-adventure park and, like Typhoon Lagoon, it arrived with its own legend.
 This time, the story goes, an entrepreneur tried to open a ski resort in Florida during a particularly savage winter.
 Alas, the snow melted; the palm trees grew back; and all that remained of the ski resort was its Alpine lodge, the ski lifts, and, of course, the mountain.
 Plunging off the mountain are ski slopes and bobsled runs transformed into waterslides.
 Visitors to Blizzard Beach catch the thawed icicles drip and patches of snow remain.
 The melting snow has formed a lagoon (the wave pool), fed by gushing mountain streams.

 Picnic areas are scattered around the park, as are pleasant places for sunbathing.

-Like Typhoon Lagoon, Blizzard Beach is distinguished by its landscaping and the attention paid to executing its theme.
+Both Disney water parks are distinguished by their landscaping and the attention paid to executing their themes.
 As you enter Blizzard Beach, you face the mountain.
-Coming off the highest peak and bisecting the area at the mountain's base are two long slides.
+Coming off the highest peak and bisecting the area at the mountain’s base are two long slides.
 To the left of the slides is the wave pool.
-To the right are the children's swimming area and the ski lift.
+To the right are the children’s swimming area and the ski lift.
 Surrounding the layout like a moat is a tranquil stream for floating in tubes.